 Jan was born in 1963 in Copenhagen, Denmark.
-After graduating from the University of Copenhagen (Master of Laws) in 1987 and subsequently being trained in the Copenhagen City Law Firm Møller, Tvermoes & Hoffmeyer, Jan was admitted to the Bar and received his High Court advocacy rights in 1991.
+After graduating from the University of Copenhagen (Master of Laws) in 1987 and subsequently having been trained in the Copenhagen City Law Firm Møller, Tvermoes & Hoffmeyer, Jan was admitted to the Bar and received High Court advocacy rights in 1991.

 In late 1991 Jan joined the Lundbeck group and was appointed General Counsel thereof in 1994.
-As General Counsel Jan participated in the conclusion of numerous pharmaceutical industry transactions with cross-border implications, including acquisition and divesting of product rights, joint ventures and strategic licensing and alliance arrangements, primarily in Europe, Japan and the United States of America.
-In addition Jan was responsible for the casualty insurance programmes of the group, a responsibility that led to Jan being appointed General Counsel and Executive Vice President in 1999 of a globally operating reinsurance group, whose operations were ceased in 2004 as result of the 9/11 2001 attacks on the USA.
+As General Counsel, Jan participated in the conclusion of numerous pharmaceutical industry transactions with cross-border implications, including acquisition and divesting of product rights, joint ventures and strategic licensing and alliance arrangements, primarily in Europe, Japan and the United States of America.
+In addition, Jan was responsible for the casualty insurance programmes of the group, a responsibility that led to Jan being appointed General Counsel and Executive Vice President in 1999 of a globally operating reinsurance group, whose operations were ceased in 2004 as a result of the 9/11 2001 attacks on the USA.

-In 2004 Jan established Jusmedico Law Firm Ltd. ("Jusmedico"), which is now representing academia, leading Danish biotech companies and R&D-based pharmaceutical operations on legal and regulatory issues, clinical testing, manufacturing, international alliances, product liability and insurance matters.

-Appreciating that Jusmedico clients frequently are in need of life science-related services to be rendered not only by lawyers, but also by professionals holding other competencies, a Jusmedico Advisory Board was formed in 2007.
-The Advisory Board now comprises 9 professionals whose individual professional competencies and experiences are complementary to each other; see www.jusmedico.com under "Advisory Board".
+In 2004 Jan established Jusmedico Law Firm Ltd. ("Jusmedico"), which now represents leading Danish biotech companies, R&D-based pharmaceutical operations and academia on legal and regulatory issues, manufacturing, clinical testing, international alliances, product liability and insurance matters.
+To enable the rendering of legal services on the basis of non-legal competencies, a Jusmedico Advisory Board was formed in 2007.
+The Advisory Board now comprises nine professionals whose individual professional competencies and experiences are complementary to each other; see www.jusmedico.com under "Advisory Board".